 Master of Arts in Child Life

 In this program, students are equipped with specialized training to respond to the developmental, social, and emotional needs of hospitalized children and their families.
 They learn to mitigate the impact of medical trauma while preserving basic developmental pathways and family support systems in hospitals and medical community settings.
 Graduates of the program receive an MA in education.
-The program meets the academic standards of the Child Life Council, and graduates may apply for the child life specialist certification, provided they meet the Child Life Council's eligibility requirements.
+The program meets the academic standards of the Association of Child Life Professionals, and graduates may apply for the child life specialist certification, provided they meet the Child Life Council's eligibility requirements.

 This degree may also be combined with an early childhood special education credential.

 - Provide students with many different theoretical perspectives and scientific and practical knowledge to understand and support human development and learning

 - Prepare reflective and critical thinkers who examine issues about the development of infants and young children and their relationships in various contexts: school, hospital, family, community, and with an understanding of culture

 - Prepare students to work as part of a team and to develop collegial relationships with fellow students and faculty

 - Prepare students to interact with children with medical needs and their families in a family-centered manner guided by theories of human growth and development